Living sacred site

 - Gokitō ni TsuiteOfficial Ujigami Shrine page describing prayers performed in the haiden and the shrine's continuing ritual use.

-- Sanpai no GoannaiOfficial Ujigami Shrine visitor page confirming current worship access and shrine use.
+- Sanpai no GoannaiOfficial Ujigami Shrine visitor page confirming current opening hours, free general worship admission, prayer reception times, and shrine use.

 - Haiden, Ujigami JinjaWikipedia article for Haiden, Ujigami Jinja.